pass-by-reference/renpy-space-invaders/README.md

 - Place the `space_invaders` directory in your projects directory for renpy.

-To do find/change your renpy project directory
+To find/change your renpy project directory

 1. Click preferences in your renpy launcher